Bojan Vujić

-Bojan Vujić (born 6 June 1974) is a Bosnian diplomat and former professional tennis player.
+Bojan Vujić (born 6 June 1974) is a Bosnian diplomat and former professional tennis player who served as Bosnia and Herzegovina ambassador to the United States from 2019 to 2023.

 As a tennis player, he competed in the Davis Cup for both the Federal Republic of Yugoslavia (1995–1997) and Bosnia and Herzegovina (2004–2006).
 Vujić reached a career high singles ranking of 275 on the professional tour.

-On 16 September 2019, he began serving as Ambassador of Bosnia and Herzegovina to the United States.